sidben/AtelierCanvas/docs/guidelines.md

 ## Blocks and items

-- Easel: Used to create custom paintings or select paintings.
+- Easel: Used to create or copy paintings.
+- Painting Pallete: Used with the easel.
+Stack to 64 (?).
+Has 1024 uses, each pixel cosumes one tool use.
+A painting copy would consume 256 uses (16x16 pixels).
+Crafted with 1 wooden plank and dyes representing RGB + CMYK and maybe a feather.
-- Blank Canvas:
+- Blank Canvas: Used to copy or create paintings.
 - Custom Paintings: Actual painting, always have the same art.
 - Mysterious looking painting: An item that, when right-clicked, gives the player a random custom painting.
 Could be used as a way for the player in SSP to unlock new paintings without breaking immersion.
 The given